-How do I end long-running queries in my Amazon RDS for PostrgreSQL or Aurora PostgreSQL DB instance?
+How do I end long-running queries in my Amazon RDS for PostrgreSQL or Aurora PostgreSQL-Compatible DB instance?

 1

-I want the pg_cancel_backend(pid) and pg_terminate_backend(pid) functions to end a long-running process in my Amazon Relational Database Service (Amazon RDS) for PostgreSQL or the Aurora PostgreSQL DB instance.
+I want to end a long-running process in my Amazon Relational Database Service (Amazon RDS) for PostgreSQL or Amazon Aurora PostgreSQL-Compatible Edition DB instance.

 Short description

-To use these functions, you must have one of the following permissions:
+To use the functions, you must have one of the following permissions:

 • You're an rds_superuser or a member of the default role pg_signal_backend.

-• You're connected to the database as the same database user of the session that must be canceled.
+• You're connected to the database as the same database user of the session that you want to cancel.

-• The pid is the process ID of the backend process that runs to cancel the query.
-Use the pid column of the pg_stat_activity view to find the process ID of an active backend process.
+• Use the pid column of the pg_stat_activity view to find the process ID (PID) of an active backend process.
 For more information, see pg_stat_activity on the PostgreSQL website.

-• pg_signal_backend and pg_terminate_backend send signals (SIGINT or SIGTERM respectively) to the backend process identified by the process ID.
-For more information, see Server Signaling Functions on the PostgreSQL website.
+• pg_signal_backend sends the SIGINT signal and pg_terminate_backend sends the SIGTERM signal to the backend process.
+For more information, see Server signaling functions on the PostgreSQL website.

 Resolution

-Review the following examples for the pg_cancel_backend(pid) and pg_terminate_backend(pid) functions:
+The following are examples of the pg_cancel_backend(pid) and pg_terminate_backend(pid) functions in use:

 postgres=> SELECT pg_cancel_backend(8121);